oconnor663/jacko.io/posts/async_io.md

 Calling `wake_by_ref` whenever we return `Pending`, like we did in [the second version of `Sleep` from Part One][sleep_busy], makes this a busy loop.
 We'll fix that in the next section.
-We're also assuming that the `TcpListener` is already in non-blocking mode,[^eintr] and we're putting the returned `TcpStream` into non-blocking mode too,[^io_result] to get ready for async writes.
+We're assuming that the `TcpListener` is already in non-blocking mode,[^eintr] and we're putting the returned `TcpStream` into non-blocking mode too,[^io_result] to get ready for async writes.

 [sleep_busy]: playground://async_playground/sleep_busy.rs

-Now let's implement those writes.
-We could define an `AsyncWrite` trait and make everything generic, but instead let's keep it short and hardcode that we're writing to a `TcpStream`:
+Next let's implement those writes.
+If we were building our own Tokio, we'd define an [`AsyncWrite`] trait and make everything generic, but that's a lot of work.
+Instead, let's keep it short and hardcode that we're writing to a `TcpStream`:

 [^eintr]: And we're going to [assume that non-blocking calls never return
     `ErrorKind::Interrupted`/`EINTR`][eintr], so we don't need an extra line of